The Life Sciences Law Review: Portugal

 Wholesale distribution of medicines is subject to prior authorisation from Infarmed.
-Until 2019, the only exception to this applied to holders of manufacturing authorisations in relation to the products covered by those authorisations (similar to what happens under the Directive).
-Further to the amendments introduced in the Medicines Act by Decree-Law No.112/2019,17 MA holders or their local representatives are also exempted from this obligation in relation to the products covered by those authorisations, as long as such activity is pursued by a duly authorised wholesaler.
+Until 2019, the only exception to this rule applied to the holders of manufacturing authorisations in relation to the products covered by those authorisations (similar to what happens under the Directive).
+Further to the amendments introduced in the Medicines Act by Decree-Law No. 112/2019,16 MA holders or their local representatives are also exempted from this obligation in relation to the products covered by those authorisations, as long as such activity is pursued by a duly authorised wholesaler.
 In such cases, MA holders are nevertheless required to register their wholesale activity before Infarmed.

 It is now clearly stated in the Medicines Act that the wholesale activity's main function is to guarantee adequate and continuous supply of the Portuguese territory.
 Wholesalers continue to be under a legal obligation to have medicines permanently available in sufficient quantity and variety to ensure the appropriate and continued supply of medicinal products to guarantee the satisfaction of patients' needs.
 However, it is now clearly stated in the Medicines Act that wholesalers can only export or sell within the EU after ensuring that they have fully satisfied national demand.
 In parallel, Infarmed has the power to prevent the sale and exportation of medicines – be it inside or outside the EU – on the grounds of protection of public health or to ensure patient access to a given medicinal product.
 These recent amendments do not arise from the Directive.
 Finally, the minimum quantities of products that wholesalers must keep at all times to ensure satisfaction of patient demand are set out in a regulation issued by Infarmed.